The Wilds of Shikoku is about a five hundred kilometer walk across Shikoku, the smallest of Japan’s four main islands, in January and February 2019.

 Shikoku is known for the pilgrimage in which henro, Buddhist pilgrims, walk between 88 of the island’s temples.
 This book is not about that journey.
 Instead, it follows in the footsteps of Alan Booth, the English author of The Roads to Sata and Looking for the Lost, who walked across Shikoku in May and June 1983.
 Booth’s account of his own journey, “Roads Out of Time”, was published in the anthology This Great Stage of Fools.

 About the author

-I’m currently working on my second book, which is going to be about a medieval Japanese farmhouse in the hills north of Kyoto, the country’s old capital.
-You can subscribe to my newsletter, In Between, to hear first about its publication, planned for 2021.
+I’m currently working on my second book, which is going to be about a medieval farmhouse in the hills north of Kyoto, Japan’s old capital.
+You can sign up to my newsletter to hear about it, and about other projects I’m working on, too.